mrbusche/backseatfan.com/_posts/2010-07-28-phillies-call-up-domonic-brown.md

   </p>

   <p>
-    Before the game today Brown said, &#8220;I'm pretty nervous, but a good nervous.
-I'm trying to get the first game under my belt and get rolling.&#8221; Brown shook off any nerves he had tonight in his first at bat an RBI double off the right field wall.
+    Before the game today Brown said, "I'm pretty nervous, but a good nervous.
+I'm trying to get the first game under my belt and get rolling."
+Brown shook off any nerves he had tonight in his first at bat an RBI double off the right field wall.
   </p>

   <p>